-About the NBME® Medicine Shelf Exam
+The NBME® Medicine Shelf Exam

 The NBME Medicine Shelf exam assess a student’s mastery and practical application of general medicine knowledge on adult patients.
 It is typically taken during the third year of medical school, after the medicine clerkship.
 It is a particularly intensive and difficult exam that covers a broad range of medical information.
 With that in mind, students should anticipate dedicating more studying time to this exam compared to other Shelfs.

-Studying for the Medicine Shelf Exam
+How to Study for the Medicine Shelf Exam

 - Try scheduling your Medicine and Surgery exams in succession of each other, if possible, as there tends to be some overlap in the topics covered.
 Students who take Medicine first do tend to be better prepared for Surgery.